 Efforts to avoid drug-induced liver injury (DILI) begin during the drug-development process, although apparent safety in small preclinical trials does not ensure eventual safety of the drug after it is in widespread use.
 Postmarketing surveillance, now increasingly mandated by the FDA, can call attention to potentially hepatotoxic drugs.

-The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) has established the LiverTox database to collect and analyze cases of severe liver injury caused by prescription drugs, over-the-counter (OTC) drugs, and alternative medicines, such as herbal products and dietary supplements.
+The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) has established a database (LiverTox) to collect and analyze cases of severe liver injury caused by prescription drugs, over-the-counter (OTC) drugs, and alternative medicines such as herbal products and dietary supplements.
 This is a searchable database that provides easily accessible and accurate information regarding known hepatotoxicity related to drugs and supplements.

 Routine monitoring of liver enzymes has not been shown to decrease the incidence of hepatotoxicity.
 Use of pharmacogenomics may allow tailoring of drug use and avoidance of potential toxicities in susceptible patients.

 Drugs are much more likely to cause an asymptomatic abnormality in liver function than clinically evident liver damage or dysfunction.

 Risk factors for drug-induced liver injury (DILI) include age ≥ 18 years, obesity, pregnancy, concomitant alcohol consumption, and certain genetic polymorphisms.

 DILI can be predictable and dose-related or unpredictable and unrelated to dose.

 DILI can be hepatocellular, cholestatic (usually less serious than hepatocellular), or mixed.

 To confirm the diagnosis, exclude other causes of liver disease, especially viral, biliary, alcoholic, autoimmune, and metabolic disorders.